Bournemouth 7s Festival: Festival

-The festival

-Since 2008, the festival has expanded the entertainment, arenas and music offering year-on-year.

-The festival now offers 12 themed arenas, all of which offer a different genre of music, including house, hip hop, bassline, cheese, and drum and bass, to name a few.

-Past headliners include Ella Eyre, Professor Green, Example, MistaJam, and Fatman Scoop.
-They have been joined by other artists such as Majestic, Artful Dodger, James Haskell, Fred V, René LaVice, FooR, Jaguar Skills, and many more.

-As well as sports tournaments and music there is a variety of stalls, fairground rides, and bars.

-In the day, the VIP Colourseum arena combines games such as sumo wrestling and beer pong, and in the evening it offers entertainment and live DJs.

-The V.VIP arena offers a private area where ticket holders can enjoy pitch-side views of the competitive rugby, a private bar and more DJs and live entertainment.
-Various celebrities from Harry Redknapp to Lewis Moody have been seen enjoying themselves here.

-The history

-2008
+History

 Bournemouth 7s first took place in May 2008 with 8,000 people attending and 96 rugby teams competing.
 It quickly became known for being an end of season rugby tour.

-2009 - 2012

 The festival was extended from 2 days to 3 days.
 Attendance grew to 20,000 and 300 teams competed.
 After the success of the taster netball sessions in 2008, netball tournaments became a permanent fixture.
 In 2011, Nintendo became the first headline sponsor.

-2013 - 2016

 Dodgeball was introduced as the festivals third sport in 2013, followed closely by the addition of hockey in 2014 which brought the total number of teams competing to 360.
 The number of festival goers reached 25,000 and 2016 saw Bournemouth 7s’ first headline performance by Fatman Scoop.

-2017 - 2019

 The festival reached its capacity of 30,000 people on its 10th anniversary.

-2018 was the year of big change for Bournemouth 7s as volleyball and ultimate frisbee were introduced, two new arenas were established and Example headlined on the Saturday.
+In 2018, volleyball and ultimate frisbee were introduced, two new arenas were established and Example headlined on the Saturday.
 A further two arenas, Funky Forest and Ya Mum's House, were added in 2019 to take the total to 12.
 The Saturday was headlined by Professor Green.

-2020 - 2021

-Bournemouth 7s Festival 2020 would’ve been held from 29 to 31 May, however was cancelled due to the ongoing COVID-19 pandemic.